 Surfing breaks in Gower

 Simon Jayham has taught surfing all around the UK.
-But it had to be Gower Surf Development for his surf school and not just because this was Britain’s first area of outstanding natural beauty.
-Famous Cornish breaks are a rough-and-tumble of experts and learners, he explains.
-Tempers flare.
-Gower receives the same swell, better shelter from wind and has breaks for all surfers: old and young, beginner and pro.
-So, everyone is more laidback.
-Now who’d have thought so close to London and Bristol?
+He chose to house his surf school at Gower Surf Development, not just because the Gower Peninsula was Britain’s first area of outstanding natural beauty but also because of the lack of crowds.
+He believes that the typical surf locations like Cornwall are a rough-and-tumble of experts and learners, which can make tempers flare and beaches busy.
+The Gower receives the same swell, better shelter from wind and has breaks for all surfers – old and young, beginner and pro – so everyone is more laidback.

 - Caswell Bay is perfect for juniors: the car park is close, there are lifeguards and the water’s clean.